What are Dendrites?

 Dendritic inclusions can look very similar to organic matter.
 In the past stones with this type of inclusion has been mistaken for a fossil.

-The picture in our article is mineral talc with dendritic inclusions.
+The first picture in our article is the mineral talc with dendritic inclusions.
 It's clickable and redirects to the original image.
 Photo courtesy of Stan Celestian.